 Table 3-1.
 Recommended Code and Standard Clarifications Section Recommended Revision Notes WLMC4.063 General Discharge Prohibitions Consider adding a list of permissible or conditionally allowable discharges, consistent with NPDES MS4 permit section A.4.a.xii.
 WLMC 4.065 City Responsibilities Expand the list of drainage facilities to include "stormwater treatment and control facilities located on public property."
 Current language indicates that the City is responsible only for flood control facilities.
 WLMC 8.105 Erosion Prevention/Sediment Control Add a reference to PWDS 2.0060 for erosion control permit types and applicable thresholds.
 Erosion control permits are required only for projects that disturb over 1,000 sf.
-WLMC 8.105 indicates that all building permit projects require an erosion control permit.
-PWDS 2.0011 Site Drainage Requirements Delete items D and E Items D and E relate to minimum requirements for detention and water quality facilities and are covered under the appropriate section (PWDS 2.0013).
-PWDS 2.0045 Detention Facilities Reformat for clarity: numbered items 3 and 5 should be C and D; numbered item 4 should be combined with item A. Item A and item 4 have duplicate content.
+WLMC 8.105 indicates that all building permit projects require an erosion control permit PWDS 2.0011 Site Drainage Requirements Delete items D and E Items D and E relate to minimum requirements for detention and water quality facilities and are covered under the appropriate section (PWDS 2.0013).
+PWDS 2.0045 Detention Reformat for clarity: numbered items 3 and 5 Item A and item 4 have dunlicate content